HPInc/cloud_deployment_scripts/docs/aws/README.md

 Go to the CAS Manager Admin Console and add the newly created workstations using "Add existing remote workstation" in the "Remote Workstations" tab.
 Note that it may take a few minutes for the workstation to show up in the "Select workstation from directory" drop-down box.

 ### Start PCoIP Session
-Once the workstations have been added to be managed by CAS Manager and assigned to Active Directory users, a PCoIP user can connect the PCoIP client to the public IP of the Cloud Access Connector or Load Balancer, if one is configured, to start a PCoIP session.
+Once the workstations have been added to be managed by CAS Manager and assigned to Active Directory users, a PCoIP user can connect the PCoIP client to the public IP of the Anyware Connector or Load Balancer, if one is configured, to start a PCoIP session.

 ### Changing the deployment
 Terraform is a declarative language to describe the desired state of resources.
 A user can modify `terraform.tfvars` and run `terraform apply` again, and Terraform will try to only apply the changes needed to acheive the new state.